kpzoo/asymmetricDetection/README.md

 - Epi_pred_wd.R
 - reward_fun_wd.R

-Make sure the follwing packages are installed/loaded:
+Make sure the follwing packages are installed and added to the library:

 - library(VGAM)
 - library(parallel)